Milo-Goodfellow-Work/anneal/README.md

 #### Stage 1: Co-Generation (`stages/cogeneration.py`)
 *   **Input**: Natural language prompt.
 *   **Process**:
-    *   An LLM (Gemini) generates a C implementation and a corresponding Lean 4 specification side-by-side.
+    *   Gemini generates a C implementation and a corresponding Lean 4 specification side-by-side.
     *   It generates a "Differential Test Suite" (C inputs and expected outputs).
-    *   The system compiles the C code and the Lean specification.
+    *   It compiles the C code and the Lean specification.
     *   It executes the C code and the Lean model on the test suite to ensure functional equivalence (Differential Testing).
-    *   This loop repeats (up to a fixed number of turns) until the build passes, tests pass, and the LLM submits the stage.
+    *   This loop repeats (up to a fixed number of turns) until the build passes, tests pass and Gemini submits to Stage 2.
-*   **Output**: Valid C source (`generated/*.c`) and Lean specification (`spec/Src/Main.lean`).
+*   **Output**: Valid C source (`generated/*.c`) and Lean specification (`spec/Src`).

 #### Stage 2: Proving (`stages/proving.py`)
 *   **Input**: Lean specification and implementation from Stage 1.